WakiMak/trentent.github.io-forked/_posts/2012-01-31-powershell-to-clone-vms.md

   - scripting
   - VMWare
 ---
 I need to create a Provisioning Server of my own.
-We don&#8217;t want to purchase the software to do so and we may not need to do so&#8230; VMWare has PowerCLI which may provide enough to do the following:
+We don't want to purchase the software to do so and we may not need to do so...
+VMWare has PowerCLI which may provide enough to do the following:

 1) Notify the VM that it needs to disable Citrix logins
 2) Have the VM disable logins and then check for logins.
 If none are found kick-off the cloning process.
 Kick off consists of: